NoahGibson/braitenberg-sim/README.md

   <dt>Edit Sensor Output Wheel</dt>
   <dd>The wheel to which that sensor's output is directed to.
 The sensor output is what affects the speed of the wheel.
 If no sensor's output is sent to a wheel, then that wheel will remain stationary.</dd>
   <dt>Edit Sensor Inverse</dt>
-  <dd>Whether or not the sensor's output value should be inversed, that is, it will send a low value if it senses a high value, and vice versa.
-The wheel will move faster with higher values sent to it.</dd>
+  <dd>Whether or not the sensor's output value should be inversed, that is, it will send a low value if it senses a high value, and vice versa.</dd>
+  <dt>Edit Wheel Inverse</dt>
+  <dd>Whether or not the velocity of the wheel should be inversed, that is, it will have a low speed if it receives a high sensor input value, and vice versa.</dd>
 </dl>